MrCamoga/Langton-s-Ant/README.md

 |					|								|	120192715		|	34543080		|	318476375254		|	317869216552	|	0.191%		|
 |					|	RRLRLLRRLRRRRRRRRRLRLLLLLR	|	34340555   		|	478474920		|	3406262955480 		|	3409034558708	|	0.081%		|
 |					|	RRLRLLRRLRRRRRRRRRLLLLRLRR	|	54787787		|	777109320		|	6524244609340		|	6518789812888	|	0.083%		|

-#### How we found the huge highways
-The rules that start with the same letters often behave very similar.
-When we find rules with a long period, we test the ones that start in the same way to find even longer highways.

 #### Some functions that generate lots of highways